 Instructions

-- Coat the bottom of the pan with olive oil and add the onions over medium heat.
+- Coat the bottom of the pan with olive oil and sauté the onions over medium heat.

-- In the meantime, dice the chorizo in rounds (or remove the casing and crumble), then brown over medium heat in a separate pan.
+- Brown the chorizo over medium heat in a separate pan.

 Nutrition